AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## What's New {#what-is-new}

-* You can now validate the health of servers, review logs, and more on the instances created during blue/green deployments.
-  * Details including IP/DNS (FQDN) information of the green servers is now displayed in the UI in Cloud Manager.
+* Details including IP/DNS (FQDN) information of green servers are now displayed in the Cloud Manager UI.

 ## Early Adoption Program {#early-adoption}